Cluster Distributed Database System

 Benefits include dramatically increased available net processing power, lower system expansion costs (through use of low-cost “commodity” hardware), and maximum scalability and reliability.

 A local tables option speeds processing by enabling nodes to define data sets to be managed without cluster-wide replication.
-For example, all nodes in a cluster might share a market data feed and historical database, but an application at node A might calculate, and store in a local table, volume-weighted average price (VWAP) while its counterpart at node B calculates and stores results of a mean reversion algorithm.
+For example, all nodes in a database cluster might share a market data feed and historical database, but an application at node A might calculate, and store in a local table, volume-weighted average price (VWAP) while its counterpart at node B calculates and stores results of a mean reversion algorithm.
 In keeping with eXtremeDB’s embedded nature, the local tables option provides APIs that allow a node to “gather” a table from another node, and to “scatter” its local table(s) to another node(s).

 Lower Complexity = Lower Costs